 The modelling employed is applicable to a wide variety of technologies, sufficiently detailed for code generation and traceable from requirements through to code.
 The advantages that using these techniques has for estimation, test development and management is discussed.
 Each technique is taught to the level required for competence on a real project.
-Understanding is tested with exercises based on a real-world project example either using Sparx Systems Enterprise Architect, another suitable UML modelling tool or on paper.
+Understanding is tested with exercises based on a real-world project example using either Sparx Systems Enterprise Architect or another suitable UML modelling tool.

 System Architects, System Designers, Developers and Analyst/Programmers with at least 2 years experience, preferably in a modern object-oriented language.
 This course is not suitable for those seeking certification as a step towards a qualification.
 See the Certification Policy for a detailed discussion.

 Courses normally start at 9.30am on the first day, 9.00am on subsequent days and finish at 5.00pm each day with an hour for lunch and a 15 minute break in the morning and again in the afternoon.
 Course attendance is normally limited to 12 students.